 Students could adjust the “age progression” app to see their face anywhere from 5 to 25 years into the future.
 They could also toggle the exposure levels between no sun protection, good sun protection, and weekly tanning sessions.

 The medical students projected the before-and-after selfies onto a screen for the whole class to see.
 They also provided extra information about skin cancer protection.

 Likewise, the study’s young participants provided information about their sun-worshipping behaviors via anonymous questionnaires, both before the intervention as well as 3 and 6 months afterwards.

 Specifically, the number of students who reported using sunscreen every day increased from 15% to 23%.
 The number who performed at least one skin self-examination almost doubled, from 25% to 49%.
 And the number of students who reported tanning decreased from 19% to 15%.
-The intervention had a greater effect on the female students, and the researchers did not observe any significant changes in the control group.
+The intervention had a greater effect on the female students.
+The researchers did not observe any significant changes in the control group.

 Going forward: focus on the boys

-From these promising results, the study’s authors concluded that interventions based on face-aging apps like Sunface do indeed work, at least in Brazil.
+From these promising results, the study’s authors concluded that interventions based on skin cancer apps like Sunface do indeed work, at least in Brazil.
 They note that researchers will need to conduct further studies to see if the effects also apply to other groups in other places.

-Likewise, future studies might focus on maximizing these beneficial effects even more.
+Likewise, future studies might focus on maximizing these beneficial effects even more, or encouraging self-tanning creams instead of exposure to real sunlight.
 In particular, researchers should look for ways of increasing the effects of the intervention on teenage boys.
 Though the intervention had a stronger effect on females, males are actually more likely to develop skin cancers such as melanoma.